livehybrid/TA-tesla-data/README.md

 Note: The Car/Charging data collection require your Tesla to be awake, if vehicle is not awake the API returns a HTTP 408 with "Vehicle Unavailable".
 The script will not wake the vehicle, *however* if the vehicle is awake then running the script may keep it awake.
 This can cause "Phantom Drain" as various car computer systems remain online.

+*Important* - This app requires ucc-gen to build a ready-to-run app, this repo only contains the files to produce the app.
+Details on how to build the app yourself will be updated in the near future.
+Please use SplunkBase or the Releases section of this repo for the produced app.

 ## What's in the box?
 ### Configuration